vriesmarcel/FeatureToggles/readme.md

   *
   You configure the task so it searches for dll's that have the name codedUI and selenium in it, and you remove any dlls with the name adapter in it.

   For this to work, we do need the test assemblies also as part of our build.
-Extend the build so you create an extra folder in the artifacts directory and there you copy the test dlls that a re part of the solution.
+Extend the build so you create an extra folder in the artifacts directory and there you copy the test dlls that are part of the solution.
   Also make sure you check that the phase of the task is running on an agent that has the capability to run an interactive session.
 Also check the checkbox "Test mix contains UI Tests".
 This ensures the demand for an interactive agent is set when queueing the release.

 The final task should look as follows: